ArduPilot/ardupilot_wiki/plane/source/docs/automatic-landing.rst

    Remove propeller while configuring ESCs and thrust parameters

-Configure your ESC for reverse thrust by changing it's neutral point.
+Configure your ESC for reverse thrust by changing its neutral point.
 Many ESC require custom firmware to accomplish this.
 Search Google or your ESC's mfgr for instructions on how to configure your particular ESC.

 Set  Minimum PWM to 1000, mid to 1500, and maximum to 2000, corresponding to maximum reverse thrust,idle, and maximum positive thrust from the ESC/Motor.